uchicago-cs/cmsc23320/website/projects/project3.rst

 - `Project 3 tips <project3_tips.html>`__

 Take into account that this project requires using a network simulator that needs to be run with root privileges on a Linux machine.
-If you do not have access to such a machine, you can use the `CS Virtual Machine <https://howto.cs.uchicago.edu/vm:index>`__ (version 202122.2 or higher) to run the network simulator.
-This virtual machine will only work on computers with Intel processors so, if you are running a newer Mac with an M1 processor, please see our Ed Discussion site for instructions on how to set up a virtual machine on your computer.
+For students using Windows or Mac, we provide a Docker container that you can use to run the network simulator on your computer ()

 Submission Timeline
 ~~~~~~~~~~~~~~~~~~~

-This project has two required submissions, and an optional resubmission:
+This project has one required submission, and an optional resubmission:

 .. include:: project3_timeline.txt